 Count the first day of your heavy flow as ‘day 1’ of your cycle and the beginning of your follicular phase, and the day before your new period starts as the last day of your cycle.

 Quite often women get confused about the length of their cycle when I ask them.
-If you track your cycle with an app it should tell you your cycle length, or, count the days yourself from the start to end of your cycle.
+If you track your cycle with an app it should tell you your cycle length, or, count the days yourself from the start of the menstrual phase to the end of your cycle.

 What a healthy period looks like